Skip to main content

 The return to school means spending a lot more time in front of a computer screen.
 Quay’s bluelight classes are exactly what students need to avoid hours of eye strain and uncomfortable headaches.

-With clean design, high-quality product photography, and bright colors, this back-to-school campaign nails important elements of email design that draw in the reader.
+With clean design, high-quality product photography, and bright colors, this back-to-school campaign nails important elements of product segmentation and email design that draw in the reader.

 Quay also understands the experience of shopping for glasses—namely, that it can be difficult to find the right pair for your face.
 The image of the model wearing the glasses makes it easier for people to picture what the frames might look like on their own face.